hacksu/How-To-Python/README.md

 print(number_of_mice + 2)
 ```

-I don't know why you would want to do that specifically, but the point is, when a variable stores a number you can use it for math.
+I don't know why you would want to do that specifically!
+But the point is, when a variable stores a number you can use it for math.
 (When it stores a string, not so much.)
 Pretty much any mathematical expression that you can type into a calculator, you can type into a programming language, and in the programming language you can use variable names when you want to use values that a program has previously stored.
 Just like how a function call disappears and is replaced with its result, mathematical expressions just sort of disappear when the program runs and are replaced by their answer.

+*The below extra built-in functions could be cut for time*

 There are more built-in functions in Python.
 Watch this: